akiojin/auto-review-github-action/README.md

 ![Build][0] ![Test][1]

+This action is an automated review action using OpenAI or Azure OpenAI.
-This action replies to a pull request with a summary of the pull request and suggestions for improvement using ChatGPT.
+It replies to a pull request with a summary of the pull request and suggestions for improvement.

 This action requires an OpenAI API key.

+## Submission details

 The pull request summary and suggestions for improvement will be posted in the pull request comments as follows